PersonaFlow/agentstack/README.md

 1. Create .env.production file in root using the .env.production.example template.
 2. Run `docker-compose up`

-## Kubernetes (TODO)

 ## Dev Setup

-_Review "LLiMeade PyServer Prerequisites" below for instructions on installing Python and Poetry._
+_Review "PersonaFlow PyServer Prerequisites" below for instructions on installing Python and Poetry._

 1. Clone the repo
 2. From root directory, create a new virtual env with `python  -m venv .venv`